algbio/flowpaths/docs/utils.md

     })
 ```

-This produces two files: one with extension `.dot` storing the source of the dot graph, and one `.pdf` storing the PDF image of the graph.
+This produces a file with extension `.pdf` storing the PDF image of the graph.

 !!! warning "Graphviz dependency"
     Drawing graphs as above requires the Python package `graphviz`.
 Install via: